 Having passed the examination, candidates who are considered to have the confidence to commence umpiring on their own are awarded full licences.
 More commonly however successful candidates are awarded “provisional” licences.
 This means that the holder must officiate at a minimum of two different regattas under the supervision of two different a licenced umpires to obtain their licence.
 If the provisional holder fails to officiate at two regattas under supervision the licence lapses and the entire examination must again be undertaken in a subsequent year.
 Licences are valid for a period of five years.
 To renew a licence, the holder must attend a seminar and score 70% on the exam paper.

-In order to be selected for International umpiring pathway you should apply to the chair of the umpires committee email@example.com
+In order to be selected for International umpiring pathway you should apply to the chair of the umpires committee:

 The Chair of the umpire committee will propose the candidates to the the board annually via the CEO.

-To be considered for this pathway, all nominees must have signed and be fully compliant with Rowing Ireland code of conduct for volunteers, committees, and chairs, and must also agree to and comply with the World Rowing code of conduct.
+To be considered for this pathway, all nominees must have signed and be fully compliant with Rowing Ireland code of conduct for volunteers, committees, and chairs, and must also agree to and have fully complied with the World Rowing code of conduct in all its aspects.

 Following a review of the nominations by the internal nominations panel the executive will then bring the selected candidates to the Board for their ratification.